-ADANGER

-/ehicles and equipment powered by internal combustion engines and placed in recreation rehicles can cause carbon monoxide poison sphyxiation, which could result in death or

-- The fammable figuids used to power these items The fammable figuids used to power these items can cause a fire or explosion, which can result in death or serious injury.
-To reduce risk: 1.
-On ont die in the vehicle storage area when vehicles are present.
-2. Once doors and windows in walls of separation (if installed) when any vehicle is present.
-4. Run tuel out of engines of stored vehicles after shutting off the lat the tank.
-5. Do not store, transport, or dispense fuel inside this vehicle. - not store, transport, or dispense fuel inside vehicle. en the windows, openings, or air ventilation tems provided for venting the transportation when vehicles are present. - operate propane appliances, pilot lights, ical equipment when motorized vehicles
+The flammable liquids used to power these items can cause a fire or explosion, which can result in death or serious injury.

+To reduce risk:

+1. Do not ride in the vehicle storage area when vehicles are present.

+2. Do not sleep in the vehicle storage area when vehicles are present.

+3. Close doors and windows in walls of separation (if installed) when any vehicle is present.

+4. Run fuel out of engines of stored vehicles after shutting off fluel at the tank.

+5. Do not store, transport, or dispense fuel inside this vehicle.